DSJhonAG/DSJhonAG/README.md

 - 👋 Hi, I’m @DSJhonAG
 - 👀 I’m interested in ...
 Learning and progress in the profession.
-- 🌱 I’m currently learning ...Visual Basic JAVA
+- 🌱 I’m currently learning ...Html,CSS,JavaScript.
 - 💞️ I’m looking to collaborate on ...
 New Projects and new forms of learning.
 - 📫 How to reach me ...
 My email.